mrfoureyed/wallpapers/README.md

 # wallpapers
-Just a collection of my wallpapers
+Just a collection of my wallpapers, mainly storing here for hyprpaper